muktoapb/json-email-generator/README.md

 ## 🙏 Acknowledgments

-- Thanks to all contributors who help maintain the email domain lists
+- Thanks to all contributors who help maintain the domain lists
-- Inspired by the need for reliable email domain validation
+- Inspired by the need for reliable domain validation